-If the thought of dropping your favourite gadgets in the water always makes you think twice before hiding them in your beach bag, know that technology is working on your dreams.
-Here are five fantastic devices for that geeky summer holiday that everybody is going to like (on Instagram at least):
+If the thought of dropping your favourite gadgets in the water always makes you want to hide them in your beach bag, know that technology is working on your dreams.
+Here are five fantastic devices for that geeky summer holiday:

 Imagine underwater Google Glasses, only much more affordable than you’d think.
 At only GBP 119.99, Model 305 Hydra Series HD 720P is a dive mask with built-in camera that lets you take great hands-free photos and spend the rest of your money on your scuba diving trips.
 It’s even got a video mode, and the estimated battery performance is 2.0 hours of HD 720P video.
-The buttons are really easy to use with diving gloves, so all there’s left to say is: Happy snapping!
+The buttons are really easy to use with diving gloves, so all there is left to say is happy snapping!

 The only thing that’s left now is to think where to go first.
-I’d suggest somewhere just as exotic as the new devices you’re going to be holding, like a natural swimming pool!
+We would suggest somewhere just as exotic as the new devices you’re going to be holding, like a natural swimming pool!
 Think Gunlom Plunge Pool in Kakadu National Park, Australia, or Grotta della Poesia in Italy.